TheOrbMaverick/capsoool_project/README.md

 - signup to create an account,
 - login with the email and pasword you creted
 - hit the create button to create a capsoool. all fileds must contain something. write a message you would like to live behid for your family.
-- after that you can press and hold down to delete the entry.
+- after that you can press and hold down (holding down does not work on web) to delete the entry.
 - or you can click it once to edit the entry.

-a default login and password you can use if you do not want to sign up is:
+**A default login and password you can use if you do not want to sign up is:**
 email: ita@example.com
 password: 123456